 National Computer Emergency Response Team of Kazakhstan Joins STOP.
 THINK.
 CONNECT.
 Cybersecurity Awareness Campaign

 STOP.
 THINK.
 CONNECT.
-Cybersecurity Awareness Adopted by Kazakhstan National Computer Emergency Response Team
+Cybersecurity Awareness Campaign Adopted by Kazakhstan National Computer Emergency Response Team

 Originally launched in the United States in 2010, STOP.
 THINK.
 CONNECT. was founded by the APWG and the National Cyber Security Alliance (NCSA) along with a consortium of industry and government partners to educate people about how to protect themselves against all manner of cybersecurity and digital safety concerns.
 Since the initial launch of the campaign, 26 nations have officially engaged the campaign, deploying it through cabinet-level government ministries, national CERTs and national-scope NGOs.
 STC counts Japan, Spain, France, Poland, Nigeria, Nepal, Bangladesh, Panama, Romania and Tonga among those partnerships.

+At its launch, the KZ-CERT STOP.
+THINK.
+CONNECT. campaign will be the 25th national deployment of STOP.
+THINK.
+CONNECT. since the inaugural launch of the U.S. government's campaign in October 2010.
+Messaging Convention principals are in development discussions with national curators for deployments in the Americas, South Asia, Europe and Africa.

-State Technical Service JSC is a quasi-public organisation which ultimately aims to form, develop and ensure the security of the information and communication infrastructure and cyberspace of the Republic of Kazakhstan.
+State Technical Service JSC is a quasi-public organization that ultimately aims to form, develop and ensure the security of the information and communication infrastructure and cyberspace of the Republic of Kazakhstan.
 Having over 14 years of experience in performing its activities, STS JSC also serves as the head organization for KZ-CERT.

-“Through establishing and developing international communication, KZ-CERT cooperates now with more than 80 countries around the world.
+"Through establishing and developing international communication, KZ-CERT cooperates now with more than 80 countries around the world.
 As practice shows, engaging with foreign partners brings a positive effect in the field of ensuring information security.
-KZ-CERT has been an official APWG Member since June 27, 2012 and it has progressed with stable cooperation through years.
-Now, together with STC it became possible to strengthen our ties,” said the Head of KZ-CERT.
+KZ-CERT has been an official APWG Member since June 27, 2012, and it has progressed with stable cooperation through the years.
+Now, together with STC, it became possible to strengthen our ties," said the Head of KZ-CERT.

 "As a society, we can begin by teaching the building blocks of what it takes to navigate the digital world safely and securely, and what to do if there is a breach.
 We're thrilled to have Kazakhstan become the latest country joining us in our mission to deliver basic digital safety awareness and education," Larsen Kirkpatrick said.